 They do not readily imitate words.

-Very few verbs (action words) are used, instead, the child’s speech is limited to names and labels.
+Very few verbs (action words) are used, instead, the child’s speech is limited to naming objects.

 The child has difficulty playing with peers or with other forms of social interaction.

 They have a family history of communication delay or learning difficulties.

 It is worth noting that some factors thought to increase the risk of language delay actually do not!
 For example, it is a myth that learning two languages at the same time (bilingualism) causes language delays, nor are second and third-born children necessarily more likely to be late to talk.
 Boys can be later to speak but developmentally not far behind aged-matched girls.

 Prompt Support is Best

 Since children with delayed speech or language delays can’t participate fully during activities and conversations, they may fall even further behind if they are not provided with the help they need.
 It is therefore so important not to “wait and see” if there are any signs that you child’s communication development may be delayed.
 Some parents are advised that their child will be likely to “grow out of it”, and that they should simply wait for the child to catch up, but this approach means that precious time can be lost during a critical learning phase!
 If a child with a delay receives extra support from the important adults in his life, he can make significant gains in his communication skills and will form the right foundations for higher learning.
 Simply put, the earlier a child receives the help he needs, the better his or her language outcome will be.
 Take a look at our diagram explaining the language milestones for younger children.
 If your child is falling behind on a few of them, it might be worth considering making arrangements for some professional help.

 How to Help a Child with Language Delay